alescarpa99/alessandroscarpa.github.io/_pages/about.md

 Now that we are on the same page let's move on talking about the boring stuff.

-I’m a PhD student in Enterprise Engineering at the Università degli Studi di Roma Tor Vergata, interested in studying luxury consumers’ online (social media) behavior.
+I’m a PhD student in Enterprise Engineering at the (Università degli Studi di Roma Tor Vergata)[https://web.uniroma2.it/], interested in studying luxury consumers’ online (social media) behavior.
 Now, you might ask: “Why are you into this specific topic?”

 The short answer is, I don’t know either.